1. Complete and up-to-date Statistics

 Teradata Multicolumn Statistics

-Here are the recommendations when you should use multicolumn statistics:
+Here are the guidelines for utilizing multicolumn statistics:

 Identify Stale Statistics